Subchapter E. PENNSYLVANIA LAWYERS FUND FOR

 (d) Powers.
 The Board shall have the power and duty:

 (1) To appoint hearing committees.
-Each committee shall consist of three members who are members of the bar of the Supreme Court or who are current members of the Board.
+Each committee shall consist of at least three members who are members of the bar of the Supreme Court or who are current members of the Board.

 (2) To investigate applications by Claimants for disbursements from the Fund.